-What is your main writing goal, and when is the real deadline?
+What is your main writing goal and when is the real deadline?
 If you want to defend your dissertation in May, what is the absolute last date you can get the full dissertation to committee members?
 Make sure you check with your committee when answering this question.
 For an article, when is the submission deadline for that journal’s special issue?
-If you’re polishing your book manuscript, ask your publisher contact: when is the manuscript due to them?
+If you’re polishing your book manuscript, when is the manuscript due to the press?
 These final dates give you firm deadlines to write toward.
 The trick is to understand that these deadlines are final; moving them is not an option.

 Set Smaller Deadlines to Keep on Track

 Sometimes your smaller goals aren’t about word counts but are the hard stuff of editing and revision or research—and that is writing too.
-A realistic writing goal takes into account these other steps of the writing process, so put those as separate goals on the calendar to check in and make sure the writing you are doing is moving you to the final deadline.
+Feasible writing deadlines take into account these other steps of the writing process, so put those as separate goals on the calendar to check in and make sure the writing you are doing is moving you to the final deadline.

 Put It All on the Calendar

 Realistic writing deadlines only work because they are real deadlines that can be met in the hours available in each day.
 Check that by putting your deadlines on the calendar, along with other priorities.
 These priorities include teaching and work, of course, but also all those other priorities that are important parts of our lives: sleep, rest, feeding ourselves and others, self-care, political work, and the rest of it.
 Realistic deadlines require us to be real about the rest of our lives.